09 Feb Organizational Design: It’s All About The Customer Experience (CX)

 There’s a ton of digital clutter out there these days.
 Don’t believe me?
 Just scroll through your newsfeed on LinkedIn or Twitter.
 Or, try to read an article on a website filled with pop up ads, intrusive video ads, or overlays forcing you to answer a question about whether or not you want to sign up for their newsletter.
 Your buyer experiences the exact same, which puts you on the front lines fighting for attention.

 Your buyer’s attention is constantly shifting from one thing to another.
 Just think of your day and how much you have on your plate.
 Your customer is the same.
-So, probably the single best thing you can do to earn your buyer’s attention is to give them a positive experience.
+Probably the single best thing you can do to earn your buyer’s attention is to give them a positive experience.

 And that starts long before your business ever comes into the picture.